Phuket is one of the most popular destinations for Aussie travellers, and it being our first trip to Thailand, we couldn’t say no to a few days there.

 Kayaks are provided free of charge to resort guests.
 Just off the beach is a small island known as Kata, the Thai word for pan.
 It isn’t recommended for walking, but paddling around in the late afternoon is a great way to see it.
 Just make sure you’re not paddling against an outgoing tide.
 Muay Thai boxing lessons are available in the resort’s dedicated training ring.
 There’s also a day spa and fitness centre.
 For those with kids, there is also a kid’s club for 4-11 years.
 One night during our stay we were treated to an open-air cinema on the grass adjacent to the hotel lobby.
 A fun night!

-Just down the beach, past a blaringly white resort, we found a small, locally run restaurant serving Thai food at reasonable prices.
+Just a short walk down the beach, next door to the blindingly white Dream Beach Club, we found the locally run Layan Beach Restaurant.
+It wasn’t flash, but they served authentic Thai food at very reasonable prices.
 We had six beers, two appetisers and three dishes plus rice, and it only came to about $30AUD.

 When You Go